-No Pens Day Wednesday is a national day of speaking and listening activities that takes place in schools and settings across the country.
+No Pens Day Wednesday is an annual day of speaking and listening activities that takes place in schools and education settings across the country.

 Launched by The Communication Trust in 2009, I CAN now provides resources, advice and guidance for participating schools and settings.